 It’s a sight that no homeowner wants to see: you go out in the morning to start your car, look back at your house, and a portion of your gutters has fallen from your home.
 Aside from being an eyesore, this fallen gutter can cause serious issues with water and ice collecting around your house.
 To make sure that you never find yourself in this situation, we’ve pointed out a few causes of dangling gutters so you know what to avoid.
 And if it’s too late, you also have a starting point for fixing the issue.

 Even if your gutters are perfect when installed, the wear and tear of the seasons can cause them to gradually loosen.
 With enough neglect, the screws will come out completely and the gutter will sag as a result.

-When your gutters are clogged from too many leaves or other debris, they become weighed down from those clogging agents along with the water that is blocked from flowing through the downspouts.
-All of that puts a lot of stress on the gutters, which can drag them down and pull screws and nails out.
-Too much of that stress will send your gutters flying downward and hanging sideways.
+When your gutters are clogged from too many leaves or other debris, they become weighed down from those materials along with the water that is blocked from flowing through the downspouts.
+That puts a lot of stress on the gutters, which can drag them down and pull screws and nails out.
+Too much stress will send your gutters flying downward and hanging sideways.

 This is likely the problem that you think about the least, but if your gutters are completely level, then their flow will be halted.
 This presents a risk of water growing stagnant and weighing down the gutters.
-If this is the case, you will run into the same stress issues that are listed above.
+In this case, you will run into the same stress issues that are mentioned above.

 HOW TO FIX A HANGING GUTTER

-If any of the above causes or something else entirely has left a piece of your gutter pointing towards the ground, then you must clean it off and re-attach it.
+If anything has left a piece of your gutter pointing towards the ground, then you must clean it off and re-attach it.
 It should be done sooner rather than later, so that water and ice don’t become a major issue around your house.
-Follow this guide on re-installing a gutter panel.
-As Danny illustrates, it’s important to drill a new hole for the gutter screws rather than use the previous hole which has widened over time.
+It’s important to drill a new hole for the gutter screws rather than use the previous hole which has widened over time.